driesvints/driesvints.com/posts/laravel-4-on-a-shared-host.md

 Your Laravel application should now work.

-## Downgrading To PHP 5.3.2
+## <strike>Downgrading To PHP 5.3.2</strike>

-While Laravel 4 requires at least PHP 5.3.7 because of Bcrypt, there is a way to downgrade to PHP 5.3.2 if you're stuck with that.
-[Rob Clancy](https://twitter.com/robboclancy) has written [a great tutorial](http://laravel.io/topic/39/laravel-4-easily-extended) about this on how to downgrade to the absolute minimum PHP requirement.
+<strike>While Laravel 4 requires at least PHP 5.3.7 because of Bcrypt, there is a way to downgrade to PHP 5.3.2 if you're stuck with that.
+[Rob Clancy](https://twitter.com/robboclancy) has written [a great tutorial](http://laravel.io/topic/39/laravel-4-easily-extended) about this on how to downgrade to the absolute minimum PHP requirement.</strike>

+**Update:** Laravel 4.2 will require at least PHP 5.4 so you will always have to get webhost with at least these requirements.

 ## No SSH Access